netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ## The "icalendar-recurrence" Grouping

-   The following snippet can be used to indicate 10 occurrences that occur at 8:00 AM (EST), every last Saturday of the month starting in January 2024:
+   The following snippet indicates 10 occurrences that occur at 8:00 AM (EST), every last Saturday of the month starting in January 2024:

 ~~~~